Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 It's good to talk to you.

-Uh just wanted to ask you a quick question and get your comment on it.
+I just wanted to ask you a quick question and get your comment on it.

-But uh I think I speak for a lot of people when I just shout out to them.
+But I think I speak for a lot of people when I just shout out to them.

 Thank you, Mr. Musk, very much.

-And appreciate all your doing.
+I appreciate all you're doing.

 Those were some great interviews you gave there.

-I appreciate it, and I'm thankful to Mr. Musk too.
+And I'm thankful to Mr. Musk, too.

 I'll tell you that.